Cathy Young

-Catherine Alicia Young (born Yekaterina Jung; Екатерина Юнг; born February 10, 1963) is a Russian-American journalist.
-Young is primarily known for her writing about feminism and other cultural issues, as well as about Russia and the former Soviet Union.
-She is the author of two books, a frequent contributor to the American libertarian monthly Reason, and a regular columnist for Newsday.
+Catherine Alicia Young (born Yekaterina Jung; Екатерина Юнг; born February 10, 1963) is a Russian-American political commentator.
+She is primarily known for her writing about feminism and other cultural issues, as well as about Russia and the former Soviet Union.
+Young is the author of two books, a frequent contributor to the American libertarian monthly Reason, and a regular columnist for Newsday.
 In 2022, she joined The Bulwark as a staff writer.
 She describes her political views as "libertarian/conservative".

 Life and career

-Born in Moscow to a Jewish family, Ekaterina Jung was 17 when her family emigrated to the United States in 1980.
+Cathy Young was born in Moscow to a Jewish family, and was 17 when her family emigrated to the United States in 1980.
 She became a naturalized citizen in 1987 as Catherine Alicia Young and graduated from Rutgers University in 1988.
 She completed her autobiography, Growing Up in Moscow: Memories of a Soviet Girlhood, published in 1989.

 Young is a contributing editor at Reason.
 Since 2014, she has regularly contributed to Time magazine.